Malcolm-Marshall/Malcolm-Marshall/README.md

 - I'm currently working on an app that assists with keeping houseplants healthy
 - I am open to new opportunities in software development!
 - Searching for a full time developer role
+- Fun fact: I attended furniture making school for two years and build furniture as a hobby
 - How to reach me:
     - m.marshall369@gmail.com
     - [linkedin](https://www.linkedin.com/in/malcolm-marshall/)